 Two years ago I moved up EP from Sandy Springs.
-I enjoying residing in a community with Veterans, rwo years ago! invoice up Er noni anny springs; renjoying residential invoice up Er noni anny springs; renjoying residential streets and is time homebuyers.
+I enjoying residing in a community with Veterans, seniors and 1s time homebuyers.
 I look forward to the day when cars are not speeding down residential streets.
 I pick up trash from the streets and sidewalks daily.